AD92 Political Campaign Activities

 C. By External, Non-University Individuals or Groups

 - Publicity.
-Promotional material for the candidate or campaign event may not state or imply that the University endorses a political candidate or political organization or any position of a candidate or organization.
+Promotional material for the candidate or campaign event may not state or imply that the University endorses a political candidate or any position of a candidate.
 Requests for press conferences or similar events on campus, by or on behalf of political candidates or their campaigns are subject to this Policy.

 - Costs and Expenses.
 The political candidate or political organization must pay the full facility use charge and otherwise comply with applicable facilities use policies.
 The political candidate or political organization must also pay all ancillary service costs associated with the event, including, but not limited to, security, custodial, parking, audio-visual equipment set-up and operation, and the like.
 All facility use charges and the estimated ancillary service costs must be paid in full.